 First and foremost, Lake Como attracts so many visitors, because the region’s natural wonders will literally take your breath away.

 The mountains look like they belong in Tolkein’s Middle Earth.
 As I rode a boat across the lake, I stared up at their imposing height, cliffs soaring toward the puffy white clouds.
 While the ferry moved, I realized just how tiny I was in the grand scheme of things.

 Lake Como’s rich natural beauty also draws a variety of wildlife, especially swans.
 Even if you’re insanely single (like me), you’ll still find something romantic in the white swans peacefully gliding across Lake Como’s crystal waters.

 I was lucky to have beautiful weather on my trip to Lake Como.
 If you’re a hiker, ask for advice at your accommodation about the best trails and go exploring.
+Bringing a guidebook specifically for Lake Como will help you plan, too.
 Hiking is also a great way to fill your days in Como without spending a ton of money (more on prices later).

 Lake Como Has Legendary Villas

 Lake Como’s pastel colored villas add opulence to this part of Italy.
 By visiting the villas, you’ll feel like George Clooney even if you aren’t exactly loaded with money.

 Some villas are privately owned, but others have been repurposed into museums and are open to the public.
 As for me, I had two favorite villas on my visit to Lake Como: